A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Introduction

-In this paper, we extend the results illustrated in \cite{pand:et:al:10} in which a generalization of the Multiple-try Metropolis (MTM) algorithm of \cite{llw:00} is proposed in the context of Bayesian estimation and Bayesian model choice.
-In particular we develop their idea of applying an MTM strategy to improve the RJ algorithm in the context of Bayesian model choice, where the dimensionality of the parameter space is also part of the model uncertainty.
+With the aim of improving the performance of the RJ algorithm, in this paper we extend the results illustrated in \cite{pand:et:al:10} in which a generalization of the Multiple-Try Metropolis (MTM) algorithm of \cite{llw:00} is proposed in the context of Bayesian estimation and Bayesian model choice.
+In particular we develop their idea of applying a multiple-try strategy to increase the efficiency of the RJ algorithm from a Bayesian model selection perspective, where the dimensionality of the parameter space is also part of the model uncertainty.

-In general, the MTM algorithm represents an extension of the MH algorithm consisting of proposing, at each step, a certain number of trials and then selecting one of them with a suitable probability.
-The selection probabilities of each proposed value are constrained so to attain the {\em detailed balance condition}.
-In particular, \cite{llw:00} propose a rule to choose these probabilities so that they are proportional to the product of the target, the proposal, and a $\lambda$-function which is nonnegative and symmetric.
-These constraints lead to an algorithm that could be not so efficient as expected, because it becomes computationally intensive, especially when the number of trials is large.

-The generalization of the MTM scheme proposed by \cite{pand:et:al:10}, hereafter indicated by GMTM, defines the selection probabilities in a more general way.
+In general, the MTM algorithm represents an extension of the MH algorithm consisting of drawing, at each step, a certain number of trial proposals and then selecting one of them with a suitable probability.
+The selection probabilities of each proposed value are constrained so as to attain the {\em detailed balance condition}.
+In particular, \cite{llw:00} proposed a rule to choose these probabilities so that they are proportional to the product of the target, the proposal, and a function which is non-negative and symmetric.
+The generalization of the multiple-try scheme proposed by \cite{pand:et:al:10}, hereafter denoted by GMTM, defines the selection probabilities in a more general way.
 Under this approach, minimal constraints are required to attain the detailed balance condition.
-In principle, any mathematical function giving valid probabilities may be adopted to select among the proposed trials.
-In any case, the adopted function is crucial for the efficiency in the estimation of target distribution.
+In principle, any mathematical function giving valid probabilities may be adopted to select among the proposed trials although the efficiency in the estimation of the target distribution may depend on this choice.